linuxpark72/atmega_gy86/README.md

 # atmega_gy86

- this project is experimental project just for testing the gy86, 10 axis sensor. at the later, i will apply this gy86 sensor and its code to my drone.
+  this project is experimental for testing the gy86, 10 axis sensor.

 ## Test environment

   - [atmega128 + gy86, 10 axis gyro sensor]

+  - development host:
+      mac os x (avr-gcc, avrdude),
+	  linux ubuntu 16.04
-  - development host: mac os x (avr-gcc, avrdude), isp(AD-USBISP v06.0, $25).  please refer to docs/HOWTO.txt and Makefile.tmpl of this project.
+      isp(AD-USBISP v06.0, $25).

+	  please refer to docs/HOWTO.txt and Makefile.tmpl of this project.

-  - target device: atmega 128A
+  - target device:

-  - if you want to know more about the environment, please sent me email.
+	  atmega 128A, stm32!

 ## current status of this project